 For anyone living with diabetes or caring for a person with the disease, understanding the different complications that can arise from poor disease management is essential for staying safe.
-And while many symptoms of the disease can be monitored and managed with the proper treatment plan, there are a few more severe complications that can become life-threatening if they are not caught early enough — one of which is the diabetic coma.
+And while many symptoms of the disease can be monitored and managed with the proper treatment plan, a few more severe complications can become life-threatening if they are not caught early enough — one of which is diabetic coma.

 As a lesser-known complication, many people are surprised to learn that patients with diabetes are at an increased risk of falling into a coma.
-Caused by extremely high or extremely low blood glucose levels, education about the identifying symptoms as well as interventions that can be done to prevent the situation from becoming life-threatening are two essential safety measures that all people dealing with diabetes should be aware of.
+Caused by extremely high or extremely low blood glucose levels, education about the identifying symptoms and interventions that can be done to prevent the situation from becoming life-threatening are two essential safety measures that all people dealing with diabetes should be aware of.

 With this in mind, we wanted to create this resource as a quick and easy guide about everything you need to know about diabetic comas.
 This blog is a must-read for anyone living with the disease, as well as family and friends, to ensure that, should an emergency arise, you’ll be prepared to help out.
 Read on to learn more about the causes, symptoms, and treatment options available for a diabetic coma.